-Below is a list of resources of textbooks, notes, and papers for certian subfields of interest.
-Comments are attached to each resource.
+Below is a categorized list of textbooks that I have read through completely with attached comments.
 If you have any trouble getting ahold of any of these sources feel free to reach me via my contact page here.

 - Textbook – Munkres’s Topology.
-A standard textbook for a point-set topology course.
-It serves as decent textbook for self study as well, and part II of the book is dedicated to algebraic topology.
-However, it uses non-standard topologies quite often in many examples and exercises which are usually not delt with beyond this text.
+A standard textbook with part I serving as the text for a one semester point-set topology course.
+It is very worthwhile to use this text for learning point-set topology.
+Part II of the text discusses algebraic topology.
+The text uses non-standard topologies quite often in many examples and exercises which are usually not dealt with in other fields.

 - Textbook – Silverman & Tate’s Rational Points on Elliptic Curves.
 This is an introductory textbook to elliptic curves.
-Not all statements contain proofs and many proofs are not as formal.
-However, this book should be read to get the general setting of the theory, and very little backgound is needed
+Not all statements contain proofs and many proofs are not complete argument.
+However, this text is quite good at introducting the general setting of the theory and very little backgound is needed.